sipreston/devpond.php.mvc/README.md

 ## Intro
 This is an experimental framework and should be considered alpha code.
 This repo has been created afresh with all previous WIP commits removed.
 This repo is for code demonstration only.
 It is written in PHP 5.6, although there was a view to rewriting it to be PHP7 compliant.
-Of course, as any developer does, as the progress, I've looked back on some things and thought I should have done it differently.
+Of course, as any developer does, as the work progresses, I've looked back on some things and thought about what could have been done differently.

 ## Why not use already available packages?